Zola Levitt: Theological beliefs

 Levitt was a classical dispensationalist, believing that the nation of Israel is playing a crucial role in signalling the beginning of the end times.
 Levitt disagreed with progressive dispensationalism, which supposes that aspects of the Millennial Kingdom are present in the modern world.
 Levitt opposed such a stance because he believed it minimized the role of Israel in God's plan for the future.

+Education

+He graduated from Peabody High School in 1955.
+He attended the University of Pittsburgh, Duquesne University (where he received a bachelors of music in 1961), Miami University of Ohio and Indiana University School of Music (where he obtained a masters music in 1963).